MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

 2. Run  `Set-SPOTenant -ConditionalAccessPolicy AllowLimitedAccess`.

 > [!NOTE]
 >  By default, the policy allows users to edit files in the browser and copy file contents out of the browser window.
-To block this, specify  `-AllowEditing $false`. >  Some file types like .zip and .exe can't be previewed in a browser.
+See [Advanced configurations](control-access-from-unmanaged-devices.md#advanced) to change this. >  Some file types like .zip and .exe can't be previewed in a browser.
 By default, the policy allows users to download these files.
-To block downloading of these types of files, specify  `-AllowDownloadingNonWebViewableFile $false`. >  For more info about managing SharePoint Online using PowerShell, see [Introduction to the SharePoint Online Management Shell](https://technet.microsoft.com/en-us/library/fp161388.aspx).
+See [Advanced configurations](control-access-from-unmanaged-devices.md#advanced) to change this. >  For more info about managing SharePoint Online using PowerShell, see [Introduction to the SharePoint Online Management Shell](https://technet.microsoft.com/en-us/library/fp161388.aspx).

-## Limit access to specific SharePoint site collections or OneDrive accounts
+## Block or limit access to specific SharePoint site collections or OneDrive accounts

-To limit access to specific sites, you must set the tenant-level policy to "Allow full access from desktop apps, mobile apps, and the web."
+To block or limit access to specific sites, you must set the organization-wide policy to "Allow full access from desktop apps, mobile apps, and the web."
 Then follow these steps to manually create a policy in the Azure AD admin center and run PowerShell cmdlets.

 1. In the Azure AD admin center, select **Conditional access**, and then click **Add**.